Mi-Jeong

 1 is a photograph showing the survival rate after 24 hours of

-smear the bacteria (Escherichia coli) bacteria suspension on solid
+then smear the bacteria (Escherichia coli) bacteria suspension

-hours of gray mold pathogen (B. cinerea), and cultured for 2 days,
+two hours of gray mold pathogen (B. cinerea), and cultured for 2

-the treated hyphae a photograph showing a result of comparing the
+days, the treated hyphae a photograph showing a result of

-and sporulation rate 2 hours after a single specific sound wave
+growth and sporulation rate 2 hours after a single specific

 sporulation ratio and incubated for 2 days, the treated hyphae.